 7.7 NYS Kinship Caregiver Tax Credit, pending, NOT enacted

 A standalone NYS kinship caregiver tax credit was proposed in earlier sessions and remains not enacted as of May 5, 2026.
-The Master Plan for Aging Final Report (June 30, 2025) Proposal #56, a $6,000 caregiver tax credit including kinship caregivers, also remains not enacted in the FY 2027 Enacted Budget.
+The Master Plan for Aging Final Report (June 30, 2025) Proposal #56, a proposed caregiver tax credit that would include kinship caregivers, also remains not enacted in the FY 2027 Enacted Budget.
 Do not assume any kinship-specific tax credit is currently claimable in NY.

 7.8 NY HEAP